A Universal Identity Backdoor Attack against Speaker Verification based on Siamese Network: Introduction

 Backdoor attack is an attack against the training phase of a model that aims to make the model learn what the attacker specifies and have good test results on normal samples, but output malicious behavior for poisoned samples \cite{gao2020backdoor}.
 The usual implementation is to make the model establish a connection between the trigger and the target label by modifying the training data \cite{li2020backdoor}.
-For speaker verification, the trigger should be the utterances from attacker and the target label should be the positive respond.
+For speaker verification, the trigger should be the utterances from the attacker, and the target label should be the positive response.
 However, the enrolled speakers may not be present in the training, so the attacker cannot directly establish a connection between the enrolled speakers and the attacker's utterances, which is very different from the classification task.
-Therefore existing backdoor attack methods\cite{gu2019badnets,turner2019label,chen2017targeted,liu2017trojaning,cheng2020deep} cannot be used directly.
+Therefore, existing backdoor attack methods\cite{gu2019badnets,turner2019label,chen2017targeted,liu2017trojaning,cheng2020deep} cannot be used directly.

-To conduct the backdoor attack in this scenario, the most straightforward approach is to extend the target labels to all speakers and poison the utterances of all speakers in the training dataset with the same trigger.
-However, this approach poisons all training data and all speaker embeddings are approached in the latent space, leading to a rapid decrease in the accuracy of the speaker verification model, which does not meet the requirement of steganography.
-Zhai et al. considered using a clustering-based attack scheme where different triggers are added to samples from different clusters\cite{zhai2021backdoor}.
+To carry out the backdoor attack in this scenario, the most straightforward approach is to extend the target labels to all speakers and poison the utterances of all speakers in the training dataset with the same trigger.
+However, this approach poisons all training data, and all speaker embeddings are approached in the latent space, leading to a rapid decrease in the accuracy of the speaker verification model, which does not meet the requirement of steganography.
+Zhai et al. considered using a cluster-based attack scheme in which different triggers are added to samples from different clusters\cite{zhai2021backdoor}.
 All triggers are added sequentially to the attacker's utterances during the verification phase.
 However, this approach requires trying all triggers when attacking the model during inference, which is complicated and has a low attack success rate.